otpappsanalyzer/otpappsanalyzer/README.md

 For more information about installing the google-play-scraper library can be found in: https://www.npmjs.com/package/google-play-scraper

+**2. Malware_analysis**.
+This folder contains scripts to check the hash value of OTP apps to virus total API.
+The Virus Total scanning result is stored outside this repository due to its size.
+The summary of the result is provided in this repo.

 <!--
 **otpappsanalyzer/otpappsanalyzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.